-Upper Sackville is perfect for people who want to live in the country — but still have to make a living near the city.
-Rambling yards, acres of woodland, and plenty of privacy all lend homes here that rural feeling, but two major commerce centres are just 35 minutes away.
+Upper Sackville is perfect for people who want to live in the country — but still, have to make a living near the city.
+Rambling yards, acres of woodland, and plenty of privacy all lend homes here that rural feeling, but two major commerce centers are just 35 minutes away.

 Homes here are solid, meant to withstand the wet and the wind of a Nova Scotian winter.
 The standard-issue wood stoves and proper insulation keep residents cozy through many a howling ice storm.
 And after the storm lifts?
 Well, outdoor living is in the DNA of Upper Sackvillians.